 }

-The Actor should also include the security claims used as basis for the authorization requirements, such as roles or group associations.
+The Actor should also include the security claims to be used as basis for authorization, such as roles or group associations.
 Security claims are typically assigned to an actor by an administrator and can change over the life of the actor.

 The Actor may also include preferences that are under the control of the actor, such as time zone, locale, name or email.